ecmwf/open-ecpds/Options.md

 ### portal.headerRegistry
 Files served through the data portal can have specific headers based on their file extension.
 For example, MIME types defined through the Content-Type header are standard, but in some situations, one might want to define a custom MIME type for a specific extension.
 This option allows overwriting a default MIME type or creating a new one for a file extension.
 Accepts a value spanning multiple lines, with each line following this format: ({operator} {value}) {header-name1=value1;header-name2=value2 ...}.
 The {operator} can be '==', '!=', '.=', or '=.'.
 For example, a line might be: (== {*.grib}) Content-Type=application/grib.
 Please note the headers Accept-Ranges, Content-Disposition, ETag and Last-Modified cannot be modified.

+### portal.loginButton
+Allow specifying whether the Login button should be displayed in the data portal for this user.
+When set to false, the Login button and its associated authentication interface are hidden.

 ### portal.maxConnections
 Define the maximum concurrent connections allowed for this user.

+### portal.maxConnectionsSchedule
+Define time-based maximum concurrent connections for this user as a comma-separated list of entries in the format HH:MM-HH:MM=N (e.g. "00:00-08:00=200,08:00-20:00=50,20:00-24:00=100").
+Times are in UTC.
+When the current time falls within a range, that maximum overrides the maxConnections value.
+If no range matches, maxConnections is used as the fallback.

+### portal.maxDownloadBytes
+Define the maximum number of bytes a user can download (pull from the portal) within the rolling time window defined by "portal.downloadPeriod".
+If the limit is reached, new connections will be refused.
+If not set, the quota is disabled.

 ### portal.maxRangesAllowed
 This option allow setting the maximum count of ranges that can be provided in HTTP multipart/byteranges requests.

+### portal.maxUploadBytes
+Define the maximum number of bytes a user can upload (push to the portal) within the rolling time window defined by "portal.uploadPeriod".
+If the limit is reached, new connections will be refused.
+If not set, the quota is disabled.

 ### portal.mkdirPathPermRegex
 Allow the configuration of a regular expression (regex) to control whether the "mkdir" operation is permitted.
 The regex is applied to the full path, including the domain name.
 A valid value could be: "(.*):/data/incoming/(.*)".